BITSapienza/biopyparse/README.md

 # Module Structure
 <img src="logos/BioPyParse.png"  width="600" height="500" alt="Image Module Structure">

-- The input CSV file is optional and parsed by the findSpeciesFromFile function;
+- The input CSV file is optional and parsed by the findSpeciesFromFile function

 - This module is bound to MongoDB Database through pymongo library.
-The user can execute various commands to import or get data from database;
+The user can execute various commands to import or get data from database

 - Entrez is used to retrieve data from NCBI.
 Other auxiliary functions will be used to parse data in input.

 - The output files (csv/json) has been implemented for Vulgaris Platform development.
 Methods for creating them could be implemented in future and built based on actual module structure.

 # Tester & Code Example